hawaiisa/pfQuest-vanillaplus/README.md

 ## Installation instructions
 1. Press the green "code" button -> Download ZIP
-2. Extract the pfQuest-vanillaplus from pfQuest-vanillaplus-master into your client's AddOns folder alongside pfQuest.
+2. Extract the pfQuest-vanillaplus from pfQuest-vanillaplus-main.zip into your client's AddOns folder alongside pfQuest.
 The folder structure should look something like this:
 ```
 wowfolder\
 └── Interface\